 Introduction

-This privacy notice applies to both Sight Scotland and Sight Scotland Veterans.
+This Privacy Notice applies to both Sight Scotland and Sight Scotland Veterans.
 Although the charities are separate legal entities, they share board members and corporate services and where it makes sense to do so, the charities also share policies and procedures.
-Therefore, any references to “the charity”, “we”, “our”, or “us” should be interpreted as meaning the charity that provides the service you are enquiring about or receive.
+Therefore, any references to “the charity,” “we,” “our,” or “us” should be interpreted as meaning the charity that provides the service you are enquiring about or receive.

 Both charities are registered in Scotland (Sight Scotland is a registered charity No SC017167, Sight Scotland Veterans is a Scottish Charitable Incorporated Organisation, Charity No SC047192) at 2a Robertson Avenue, Edinburgh, EH11 1PZ.
 We are registered with the Information Commissioner’s Office (Ref: Z5603032 & ZA370709).

 We are the Data Controller over any personal data we process about you for the purposes set out in this Privacy Notice (see below).
 This notice outlines what personal data the charity collects and processes about you in various situations, which we have explained below.
-This notice does not cover personal data we process about our staff.
-The categories of data subjects whose personal data is covered by this privacy notice include; our members, supporters, fundraisers, donors, customers, users of our website, and individuals who use or make enquiries via our website or over the phone or email.
+This Notice does not cover personal data we process about our staff.
+The categories of data subjects whose personal data is covered by this Privacy Notice include; our members, supporters, fundraisers, donors, customers, users of our website, and individuals who use or make enquiries via our website or over the phone or email.

 What is personal data?